 Collecting microdosing reports

 After Fadiman developed the microdosing protocol, people interested in experimenting with microdosing increasingly approached him.
 Since then, he’s been receiving emails, reports, and even diaries full of findings, experiences, and insights from “inner explorers” worldwide.
-At Psychedelic Science 2017 and several conferences that followed, Dr. James Fadiman and Sophia Korb presented more results of their long-running microdosing research.
+At Psychedelic Science 2017 and several conferences that followed, Dr. James Fadiman and Sophia Korb have presented many of the results of their long-running microdosing research.
 By now, they’ve analyzed experience-stories of more than 1850 people from 30 countries, between 18 and 77 years old.

 How does microdosing work, according to James Fadiman?